-Volkswagen Passat GTE Estate interior & comfort
+Volkswagen Passat GTE Estate interior, dashboard & comfort

 The Volkswagen Passat GTE estate is well equipped, with an interior that just about delivers for the price point